Pax (liturgy): Liturgical use

 Jesus Christ and the Twelve Apostles quoted the formula from the Old Testament, and they were preserved in the liturgy and Christian epigraphy.
 Like the "Dominus vobiscum", they were first used in the liturgy, specifically in the form of "pax vobis", by the bishop in welcoming the faithful at the beginning of the Mass before the collect or oratio.

 When the Confiteor, introit, and Gloria in excelsis were later added to the Mass, the "pax vobis" and "Dominus vobiscum" were preserved.
 The form "pax vobis" was employed by bishops and prelates only at the first collect, while priests used "Dominus vobiscum".
 Hence the "Dominus vobiscum" became the ordinary introduction to all the orations and most of the prayers.
 Greek Christians have preserved "pax omnibus" and "pax vobiscum".

 There was a certain rivalry between the two formulae "pax vobis" and "Dominus vobiscum", and some councils, especially that of Braga in AD 561, ordained that both bishops and priests use the same form of salutation (for the texts, see the bibliography).

 Besides this episcopal or sacerdotal salutation, "pax tecum", "pax vobis", or "pax vobiscum" are used in the liturgy at the kiss of peace.
 "Te" of "tecum" and "vobis" are the ablative forms of the second person singular and plural pronouns, respectively; both are translated in English as "you" (or “thee” and “you” respectively).

 On such occasions the liturgy contains prayers or collects ad pacem.
 In the Ambrosian Liturgy, at the end of the Mass, the congregation is dismissed with "ite in pace".
-Dom Martene gives other instances of the use of "pax".
+Edmond Martene gives other instances of the use of "pax".

 In Christian epigraphy, there are a variety of formulae: "pax"; "in pace"; "pax tecum"; "vivas in pace"; "requiescat in pace"; "pax Christi tecum sit"; "anima dulcissima requiescas in pace"; "dormit in pace"; and "in locum refrigerii, lucis et pacis" (from the formula of the Mass at the Memento of the Dead).